stewartbryson/gradle-snowflake/src/markdown/README.md

 1. A custom location of your choosing, configured with the `--snow-config` option in applicable tasks.
 2. `<HOME_DIR>/.snowsql/config`
-3. ./snow-config` (Useful in CI/CD pipelines, where secrets can be easily written to this file.)
+3. `./snow-config` (This is useful in CI/CD pipelines, where secrets can easily be written to this file.)

 The nested
 [`applications` DSL](https://s3.amazonaws.com/stewartbryson.docs/gradle-snowflake/latest/io/github/stewartbryson/ApplicationContainer.html)
 might seem a bit daunting.
-This is a simple way to configure all the different UDFs or procedures we want to automatically create (or recreate) each time we publish the JAR file.
+This is a simple way to configure all the different UDFs and procedures we want to automatically create (or recreate) each time we publish the JAR file.
 The example above will generate and execute the following statement.
 Notice that the `imports` part of the statement is automatically added by the plugin as the JAR (including our code and all dependencies) is automatically uploaded to Snowflake: